How to Make the Best of It (When You Believe IT is a Big Mistake)

 . . . like what happened to me with my niece.

-And don’t forget, God will help us make the best of it, every single bit of it
+And don’t forget, God will help you make the best of it, whatever it is.

-Because that’s just how He is, He works all things together for good (Romans 8:28.)
+Because that’s how God is, He really does work all things together for good (Romans 8:28).
+I’ve seen Him do it over and over.

 Today, I bless you with peace.